spmedia/Threat-Actor-Usernames-Scrape/README.md

 **[forum_users_hackforums.txt](https://github.com/spmedia/CTI-Stuffs/blob/main/forum_users_hackforums.txt)**

 Usernames that have been scraped from HackForums.
 The skiddiest of skid forums.
 The pipeline from kids stumbling upon HF and then after a few years becoming SIM Swapper or com kids is kinda high tho.
-The admin of the site, Omniscient, is a lil bitch and a fed.

 Usernames gathered from posted threads and the Who's Online section at the bottom of the forum.